-- 2. Change the properties of the screen: - a) Name the screen in the Name property. - b) Select Industrial Performance Analyzer in the Screen type property. - c) Select the desired frame in the Frame property. - 3.
+- 2. Change the properties of the screen: - a) Name the screen in the Name property.

+- b) Select Industrial Performance Analyzer in the Screen type property. - c) Select the desired frame in the Frame property. - 3.
 Configure the content of the screen: - a) select menu item Control elements from the menu bar - b) Select Insert template in the drop-down list.
 The dialog to select pre-defined layouts is opened.
 Certain control elements are inserted into the screen at predefined positions. - c) Remove elements that are not required from the screen. - d) If necessary, select additional elements in the Elements drop-down list.
 Place these at the desired position in the screen. - 4.
 Create a screen switch function.

+CONTROL ELEMENTS

 Control element Description Insert template Opens the dialog for selecting a template for the screen type.
 Templates are shipped together with zenon and can also be created by the user.
-Templates add pre-defined control elements to pre-defined locations in the screen.
+Templates add pre-defined control elements to pre-defined position in the screen.
 Elements that are not necessary can also be removed individually once they have been created.
-Additional elements are selected from the drop-down list and placed in the screen.
+Additional elements are selected from the drop-down list and placed in the zenon screen.
 Elements can be moved on the screen and arranged individually.

+WINDOW

-Window Control elements for windows.
-List Tabular display of the alarm data.
+Control elements for windows.

+Control element Description List Tabular display of the alarm data.
 The information is read from the table in the database and are than displayed here.
 List type Text filed that displays the selected list type.
 Set filter Display of the set filter.
+Note: Element of the type Dynamic text.
+Functionality is assigned using the Screen type specific action property.

+LIST FUNCTIONS

-List functions Control elements to control the list.
-Filter Opens the filter dialog.
+Control elements to control the list.

+Control element Description Filter Opens the filter dialog.
 Filter back Loads the last filter setting.
 The ten last filter settings are being saved.
-Cancel filter Deactivates all filter settings.
+Filter reset Deactivates all filter settings.
 Update database Reads again the data from the database.
 Create document Creates a document with the selected data and opens the document.
 The data are displayed in form of a table.
 Create diagram Displays the selected data in a diagram.
 Diagram settings Definition of the layout for the diagram; e.g. bar or pie diagram.

+COMPATIBLE ELEMENTS

+Control elements that are replaced or removed by newer versions and continue to be available for compatibility reasons.
+These elements are not taken into account with automatic insertion of templates.

+Control element Description

+Set filter Display of the set filter.

+Static Win32 control element.
+Was replaced by a dynamic text field.
+For the description, see current element.

+FILTER PROFILES

-Filter profiles Buttons for filter settings in Runtime.
+Buttons for filter settings in Runtime.

+Control element Description

 Profile selection Select profile from list.

 Save profile Saves current setting as a profile.
+Note: The name can be a maximum of 31 characters long and must only contain valid characters.
+Prohibited are: ! \ \ / : ? < > ""

 Delete profile Deletes selected profile.

 Import Imports filter profiles from export file.

 Export Exports filter profiles in the file.